Concrete is an essential part of our infrastructure. And it’s all falling apart, as Robert Courland’s 2011 book Concrete Planet makes clear.

-This will eventually destroy nuclear reactor and nearby waste containers (in 2009 the only contender for a nuclear waste disposal site after 40 years of tens of thousands of studies and $10 Billion was Yucca Mountain, but it was put off limits by Energy Secretary Steven Chu in order to get Henry Reid elected).
+This will eventually destroy nuclear reactors and nearby waste containers (in 2009 the only contender for a nuclear waste disposal site after 40 years and $10 Billion of studies is Yucca Mountain, but it was put off limits by Energy Secretary Steven Chu in order to get Henry Reid elected).

 Well-maintained buildings and other structures where cement is cracking on the outside, but sealed or patched quickly, will last longer than those that aren’t.
 Inside concrete will last even longer.

 All rocks weather, and natural disasters can crack and expose the steel rebar to corrosion, shortening its lifespan, so in the end, concrete structures are temporary: coal and natural gas power plants, buildings, homes, and skyscrapers; dams, levees, water mains, barges, sewage and water treatment plants and pipes, schools, subways, corn and grain silos, shipping wharves and piers, tunnels, shopping malls, swimming pools, and so on will waste away.

 Replacing these structures as energy declines will be far more difficult than maintaining them properly, so hopefully this will be a top priority when our throwaway society is no longer possible.

 Fixing instead of rebuilding will also reduce CO2, since cement is a generates quite a bit since it takes a lot of energy to produce cement, around 450 grams of coal per 900 grams of cement produced, or from 4 to 7% of global carbon dioxide emissions per year.